Mukund-31/gsc/README.md

-# Responsive AI Clusters in Supply Chain - India Edition 🇮🇳
+# Responsive AI Clusters in Supply Chain

 A sophisticated multi-agent system simulating an autonomous supply chain in **India**.
 The system uses two AI agents powered by **DeepSeek-R1** (via Ollama) to make real-time inventory management decisions based on simulated events.